stclib/STC/README.md

 Motivation
 ----------

-The goal of this project was to finally create a **Standard Container Library for the C language**.
-I suspect that most earlier attempts at this has failed because they did not meet one or several of the following requirements.
-A standard container library should
+The aim of this project was to create a basis for an acceptable **Standard Container Library for the C99 language**.
+I suspect that most earlier attempts at this has failed because they did not meet one or several of the following requirements: I believe a standard container library should
-- be easy to use, intuitive naming and consistency across the library.
+- be easy to use, have intuitive naming and consistency across the library.
 - be type safe.
-Minimal usage of casting and void* pointers.
+Have minimal usage of casting and void* pointers.
 - be highly efficient.
 Both in speed and memory usage.
 - be customizable without losing efficiency.
 E.g. inline replacable compare, hash, allocation functions per container type instantiation.
 - have a fairly small code base, and easy to install, deploy and maintain.
 - avoid bloat.
 It should not try to cover all thinkable functions, but limit itself to the most useful and commonly used.

 That said, this library is far from complete or free of possible bugs, but I believe it is a good foundation.
+Currently it does not support custom allocators.

 Installation
 ------------